fgoujeon/maki/README.md

     {
         /*
         This function is called whenever the FSM enters this state.
         The event that caused the state transition is given as argument.
-The event is wrapped into an fgfsm::any_cref object.
+        You might need to write a set of overloads of on_entry() functions to handle all the possible event types that can lead to this state.
         */
-        void on_entry(const fgfsm::any_cref& event)
+        void on_entry(const button::push_event& event)
         {
+            std::cout << "Turned off after a ";
+            std::cout << event.duration_ms << " millisecond push\n";
+        }

         /*
+        This function is called whenever fgfsm::fsm::process_event() is called, provided this state is active.
+        Unlike the other functions that take an event as argument, on_event() receives the event wrapped into an fgfsm::any_cref object.
+        */
+        void on_event(const fgfsm::any_cref& event)
+        {
+            /*
             fgfsm::any_cref is a std::any-like container that stores a reference to a const object.
-FGFSM provides visitation functions to access fgfsm::any_cref objects in a safe and concise way. fgfsm::visit() takes an fgfsm::any_cref and a series of unary function objects.
+FGFSM provides visitation functions to access fgfsm::any_cref objects in a safe and concise way.
+            For example, fgfsm::visit() takes an fgfsm::any_cref and a series of unary function objects.
 The function object whose parameter type matches the type of the object wrapped into the fgfsm::any_cref gets called.
             */
             fgfsm::visit
             (